Outboard gear: Devices

 The term outboard was originally used to describe a piece of audio equipment that existed outside of a studio or venue's primary analog mixing board.
 Today, analog effects are also considered outboard when used in conjunction with console-free computer-based digital recording systems.

 Famous examples include analog dynamic range compressors, such as the Teletronix LA-2A and the Universal Audio/UREI 1176, early multi-effects units like those made by Eventide, and physical or digital reverb processors invented by EMT and Lexicon.

 Vocal effects

-Some units either introduce a reverberation (echo) effect, or some kind of pitch transformation or coloration of the singer's voice.
-Digital units have been designed that can compress or expand the duration of sound, these alter the speed of length of the original sound.
+Some units either introduce a reverberation effect or some kind of pitch transformation or coloration of the singer's voice.
+Digital units have been designed that can compress or expand the duration of sound; these alter the speed of length of the original sound.

 Digital units

 The invention of the MIDI interfaced electronic keyboard has seen a leap forward in the way that the sound of musical instruments is produced on stage or in the recording studio.
 The modern keyboard produces digital signals when the keys are depressed, these signals are processed by external effects units to reproduce original digitally sampled instrument sounds, such as a classical piano or string and wind instrument.
 This allows the user of such a device to reproduce the sound of virtually any instrument.